OpenSecuritySummit/oss2020/content/training/week-1/Social/drinks-and-persona-building-creating-adversary-trading.md

 zoom_host    : Didar Gelici
 ---

+### Notable logs from the chat during the session

+Mark Miller (@EUSP) (aka Senior Storyteller) walks us through the adversary cards created so far.   \
+To create your character: go to https://docs.google.com/forms/d/e/1FAIpQLSecLEakawSQ56lBe2JOSbFwFYrKDCIN7Yd3iHFdQc5z8ApwdQ/viewform and to visually build the character:
+charactercreator.org

 ### About this talk

 Join us for a fun social "outing" where we'll introduce the people who created the personas